View of spring with rocky mountains covered with snow in the background

 Water Security Challenge: Water Quality

-The engagement is divided into two tranches:
+The engagement was divided into two tranches:

 • Water Quality and Nutrient neutrality offsets as potential revenue streams